samidala/courier-service-design/readme.md

 # Other ways to run

 1. Run DeliveryEstimationServiceTest for delivery time estimation and this printing only the results as above and doesn't have assertions in place as of now however, I shall add if time permits.
+Sorted the results by package ID's for easy to read the output
 2. Run PackageOrderImplTest for calculating the charges for each offer code.
 3. `PackageOrderImplTest.testCalcDiscountCategoryAndWeight` simulates support new offer code by category and weight.